-The Organization continues to achieve its mission of meeting the nutritional and other special needs of the elderly to help them maintain their independent lifestyles.
-The Organization's Home-Delivered Meal Program has over 700 volunteers who deliver meals through 89 routes across the state, ensuring Rhode Island's most vulnerable seniors are fed and safe.
-They delivered 612,838 meals to 2,748 homebound Rhode Islanders and 308,636 meals to 2,563 homebound Rhode Islanders in 2020 and 2019, respectively.
-Through OHA, the state is divided into five regions for congregate meals; the Organization's Capital City Cafe Program is the designated provider for Providence cafes.
-This program provides more mobile seniors weekday dining options in nine community locations, including an ethnic cafe and an LGBT-friendly cafe.
-These programs together provided 33,528 and 25,796 meals to Rhode Island seniors in 2020 and 2019, respectively.
-The Organization also offers participants the option to dine at three restaurants in the State.
+The Organization continues to achieve its mission of meeting the nutritional and special needs of older adults and other eligible populations to help them maintain their independent lifestyles.
+The Organization's Home-Delivered Meal Program has an annual roster of approximately 500 volunteers who deliver meals through 79 delivery routes across the state, five days per week, 250 serving days per year.
+The program delivered 357,652 meals to 3,029 homebound Rhode Islanders and 612,838 meals including COVID-19 response meals to 2,748 homebound Rhode Islanders in 2021 and 2020, respectively.
+Through the R.I.
+Office of Healthy Aging, the state is divided into five regions for congregate meals; the Organization's Capital City Café Program is the designated provider for the Providence region.
+This program provides more mobile seniors weekday dining options at eight community locations, including an ethnic café and an LGBT-friendly café.
+This program provided 16,804 meals and 33,528 meals to Rhode Island seniors in 2021 and 2020, respectively.
+The Organization also runs a restaurant voucher program for Rhode Island seniors throughout the state.